TawadrosGamal/PyStoke/README.md

 # PyStoke
-My implementation of a python bot which monitors a certain market and does the logic to buy or sale shares using Interactive Brokers API
+An Algorithmic Trading python bot that monitors a certain market and does the logic to buy or sell shares using Interactive Brokers API